radiantearth/stac-api-spec/browseable/README.md

 - **Extension [Maturity Classification](../extensions.md#extension-maturity):** Pilot
 - **Dependencies**: [STAC API - Core](../core)

-A Catalog conforming to the `STAC API - Browseable` conformance class must be structured such that all all Items in the catalog may be accessed by following `child` and `item` link relations.
-This is a more significant constraint than a STAC Catalog that is available over HTTP or a STAC API conforming to `STAC API - Core`, neither of which have any guarantee regarding the reachability of Items.
+A STAC API conforming to the `STAC API - Browseable` conformance class must be structured such that all all Items in the catalog can be accessed by following `child` and `item` link relations.
+This is a more significant constraint than a STAC API without this conformance class or a STAC Catalog that is available over HTTP but does not implement STAC API, neither of which have any guarantee regarding the reachability of Items.

 Recommendations for structuring Catalogs hierarchically can be found in [Structuring Catalog Hierarchies](../core/README.md#structuring-catalog-hierarchies) from the `STAC API - Core` specification.